enigmaticlogic/ML_algorithms/MWCG_Project/README.md

   These results are then pickled so that they can be averaged across relevant protein groups and displayed in pcc.py.

   ## Convolutional Neural Network
   The rigidity index "image" is first normalized and used as an input for a CNN.
 Then the output is concatenated with the other features and used as input for a traditional neural network.
-This model was built using Keras with the tensorflow backend amd consists of two convolution layers followed by a dropout layer, and a dense layer, with the activation function for all layers being a leaky RELU:
+This model was built using Keras with the tensorflow backend and consists of two convolution layers followed by a dropout layer, and a dense layer, with the activation function for all layers being a leaky RELU:

   ```
   CNN_in = Input(shape = (8, 30, 3))